-The engine oil should be changed according to the "Maintenance Inspection Schedule".
+The engine oil should be changed at the recommended maintenance interval or 6 months, whichever occurs first.
 Drain the oil only when the engine is hot to ensure that all the oil drains out.
 When changing oil, try to make sure that the trailer is not tipped away from the direction that the oil is supposed to flow from the oil pan.
 It is important to get as much of the residual oil out as possible because most of the dirt particles are in the last few quarts of oil to drain out.
-Refill the pan with oil (see the "Specifications" chapter) and check the dipstick level.
+Refill the pan with 10 quarts (9.5 liters) and check the dipstick level.
 Run the unit, and then recheck the oil level.

 NOTE: Fill the crankcase slowly so oil will not run into the breather hose, thus filling up an open cylinder.
-Leaving the dipstick out while adding engine oil will vent the crankcase.
+Leave the dipstick out to vent the crankcase while adding engine oil.

 Add oil as necessary to reach the full mark.
-See Specifications chapter of this manual for correct type of oil.
+See Specifications page for correct type of oil.